RakVish1342/gtsam-build-include-test/README.md

 make install (Long installation process.
 It mainly builds some .so files (and cmake compiler directive files) and adds them to /usr/local/lib.)
 ```

-With this GTSAM should be installed.
+With this, GTSAM should be installed.
 To include it in other projects:

 1. Create a project folder like this repo
 2. Then create a build directory, cmake and make the project.